philsturgeon/awesome-earth/README.md

 - [All Green](https://www.all-green.co.uk/) - A selection of environmentally friendly products for the home, garden, pets and other stuff.
 - [Barry](https://barry.energy) - Få et smart strømforbrug.
 Udskift din gamle el-leverandør med en app til din strøm.

-- [Berkley Water Filters](https://www.berkeyfilters.com/) - 21,000,000 Americans drink water that violates U.S. health standards.
+- [Berkey Water Filters](https://www.berkeyfilters.com/) - 21,000,000 Americans drink water that violates U.S. health standards.
 Berkey water filter systems are actually water purifiers because they remove bacteria and viruses that conventional filters cannot.
 - [Domestic Renewable Heat Incentive (RHI)](https://www.gov.uk/domestic-renewable-heat-incentive) - You could get money towards renewable heating costs in your home.
 You can claim for biomass boilers, solar water heating, heat pumps.
 Payments are made for 7 years and are based on the amount of renewable heat made by your heating system.
 - [EPA's Responsible Appliance Disposal](https://www.epa.gov/rad) - RAD is a voluntary partnership program that works with utilities, retailers, manufacturers, state and local government agencies, affiliates, and others to dispose of old refrigerated appliances using the best environmental practices available.
 - [Ecobee](https://www.ecobee.com/) - Improve how people consume energy to create a more sustainable future.
 Live in harmony with a thermostat and sensor that learn and adapt to your schedule. _Lower the manufacturing footprint by buying one of their refurbished products._